Biblical criticism: Form criticism

 Form criticism began in the early twentieth century when theologian Karl Ludwig Schmidt observed that Mark's Gospel is composed of short units.
 Schmidt asserted these small units were remnants and evidence of the oral tradition that preceded the writing of the gospels.
 Bible scholar Richard Bauckham says this "most significant insight," which established the foundation of form criticism, has never been refuted.
 Hermann Gunkel (1862–1932) and Martin Dibelius (1883–1947) built from this insight and pioneered form criticism.
 By the 1950s and 1960s, Rudolf Bultmann and form criticism were the "center of the theological conversation in both Europe and North America".

-Form criticism breaks the Bible down into its short units, called pericopes, which are then classified by genre: prose or verse, letters, laws, court archives, war hymns, poems of lament, and so on.
+Form criticism breaks down biblical pasage into short units called pericopes, which are then classified by genre: prose or verse, letters, laws, court archives, war hymns, poems of lament, and so on.
 Form criticism then theorizes concerning the individual pericope's Sitz im Leben ("setting in life" or "place in life").
 Based on their understanding of folklore, form critics believed the early Christian communities formed the sayings and teachings of Jesus themselves, according to their needs (their "situation in life"), and that each form could be identified by the situation in which it had been created and vice versa.